seamplex/fino/README.md

  * is written in plain [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) (neither C++ nor Fortran) and uses state-of-the-art libraries and resources---such as [GNU Autotools](https://www.gnu.org/software/automake/manual/automake.html) and [PETSc](https://www.mcs.anl.gov/petsc/)---written by professional programmers.
  * delegates all the grid management to [Gmsh](http://gmsh.info/) in a way that the input file Fino reads does not (necessarily) contain any reference to the mesh properties.
 In particular, this means that the very same Fino input file can be used to solve the same problem with different meshing schemes (shapes, sizes, optimizations, etc.).
  * can write [VTK](https://vtk.org/) files to be post-processed with [Paraview](https://www.paraview.org/) or other compatible tool.
 It can also write [MSH](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format) files for post-processing with [Gmsh](http://gmsh.info/).
- * is particularly designed to handle complex dependence of material properties (i.e. temperature-dependent properties) and boundary conditions dependent on space over different geometric entities (i.e. volumes, faces, edges and/or vertices).
+ * is particularly designed to handle complex dependence of material properties (i.e. temperature-dependent properties) and boundary conditions dependent on space over different geometric entities (i.e. volumes, faces, edges and/or vertices)---see the [thermal transient on a valve](#valve).
  * can perform parametric or optimization runs---see [the parametric cantilever study](#cantilever).